What is neuropsychology?

 A neuropsychological evaluation is used to learn about how the brain is working.
 The examination involves comprehensively assessing cognitive and behavioral functions of the brain using a variety of testing instruments.

-Why might I be referred for a neuropsychological examination?
+Why did my doctor refer me for a neuropsychological examination?

 Neuropsychological examinations are used for many medical reasons and are ordered by medical doctors for a number of physical or neurological illnesses, diseases or injuries.